The Bankrate promise

-When it comes to booking travel, couples who share a rewards card have an advantage.
-When you book with rewards on a shared account, you automatically split the value of the rewards, both earned and redeemed.
+When it comes to booking travel, couples who share a rewards credit card have an advantage.
+When you book with rewards on a shared account, you’ll automatically split the value of the rewards, both earned and redeemed.
 As long as one of you remembers to pay the bill on time, you’re golden.

-It’s slightly more complicated to book travel with friends who each have their own travel rewards cards, but it’s worth the effort.
-As fun as it can be to travel alone as a couple, there’s nothing like a shared adventure with friends.
+It’s slightly more complicated to book travel with friends who each have their own travel rewards credit cards, but it’s worth the effort.
+As fun as it can be to travel alone or as a couple, there’s nothing like a shared adventure with friends.

-Start with the best flight for everyone
+1. Start with the best flight for everyone

-On a recent trip to Greece with two friends, for example, we all booked the same American Airlines flight using different rewards.
-Two of us had the Chase Sapphire Preferred® Card, so we had the same 17 transfer partners to choose from.
+For example, on a trip to Greece with two of my friends, we all booked the same American Airlines flight using different rewards.
+Two of us had the Chase Sapphire Preferred® Card, so we had the same Chase transfer partners to choose from.
 Friend No. 2 booked her flight with bonus rewards earned with the American Express® Gold Card, giving her access to similar partner airlines via American Express Membership Rewards.

-Keep it simple
+2. Keep it simple

-Pool your hotel points, or take turns
+3. Pool your hotel points, or take turns

 On an overnight in the city with a friend, I’m usually fine with two beds in one room in a well-located hotel, preferably with a good restaurant or free breakfast.
-If we’re staying a few nights, a kitchen and seating area comes in handy too.
+If we’re staying a few nights, a kitchen and seating area comes in handy, too.
 But sometimes you need separate rooms.

 If you’re staying multiple nights in hotels, see if each of you can cover different nights with your points.
 Better yet, pool your points.
 Hyatt, Marriott and Hilton all let you pool points on a booking, with various limitations.

-Consider booking homestays
+4. Consider booking homestays

 It’s tempting to let one person in a group do all the travel booking, so everyone only has to pay one person back.
 If you have someone willing to do that, it can make things easier.
 But remember, only one person gets to pocket the travel rewards earned by the group spend.

 Travel insurance benefits can vary significantly between cards.
 Remember, your cards only cover you for what you purchased with them.
 Depending on the circumstances, you all may want to purchase separate travel insurance.

 Airport lounge access would have been a nice card perk to have during our three-hour layover at London Heathrow.
 But if you’re traveling with a friend and only one of you has a card with lounge access, such as Priority Pass Select, it probably only gets the cardholder in.
 I say pull up to an airport bar instead.

-If you’re renting a car, check your cards’ rental insurance
+6. If you’re renting a car, check your cards’ rental insurance

 This is something you don’t have to think about if you’re traveling with a spouse who shares your credit card and car insurance policy.
 But with friends, you need to be sure you have good coverage and that it extends to everyone driving the rental car.

-Help your friends score bonus points
+7. Help your friends score bonus rewards

-Part of the reason friend No. 1 could cover her flight to Greece with points was because I convinced her to sign up for the Sapphire Preferred card last summer, when Chase was offering a 100,000-point sign-up bonus.
-Currently, the Sapphire Preferred offers a welcome bonus of 60,000 points, after you charge $4,000 in the first three months.)
+Part of the reason friend No. 1 could cover her flight to Greece with credit card rewards was because I convinced her to sign up for the Sapphire Preferred card in 2021, when Chase was offering a 100,000-point sign-up bonus.
+Currently, the Sapphire Preferred offers a welcome bonus of 60,000 points after you charge $4,000 to your card in the first three months of account opening.